bharathi9/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0
 ```

-The noNAactivity copy of the original data has no missing values.
+Using the strategy above, the noNAactivity copy of the original data is created to have no missing values.

 ```r